 Information for Schools

 It may be possible to be given a tour by Mike Hughes, Head Gardener.
 Please enquire when you book your visit.
-We can only accommodate a maximum of 30 children on each tour.
+We can only accommodate a maximum of 30 children on each tour but can arrange some self led activities if you are bringing more than one class.
 Please contact Mike email@example.com (tel 0191 3345522) to discuss your requirements.
 Please note a teacher is required to be with the children for the tour.

-Tours are offered to all ages, but are particularly relevant to 7-11 year old children studying plant adaptations.
+Tours are offered to all ages, but are particularly relevant to 7-11 year old children studying plant adaptations, natural cycles, seed dispersal and so on.
 A tour of the garden covers most of the key points of Sc2 : Life Processes and living things.

 Booking your visit

 If you wish to visit us you need to book your visit by contacting us.
 Schools arriving without prior booking of their visit may, regretfully, be refused entry due to the fact the glasshouse will be overcrowded.

 To book your visit you can call Event Durham, tel: 0191 334 2887 or email/call Mike directly, firstname.lastname@example.org tel: 01913345522

 (the best time to contact Mike by phone is between 8am and 9am)

 When booking we will need the following information from you :

 - The date you are hoping to visit